National Historical Reserve “Sophia of Kiev”

 Mosaics and frescoes of St.Sophia

-Mosaics and frescoes were called to play an extremely important role: they were like a “Bible for the illiterate.”
-After all, Kievan Rus had just been baptized, and the Church attached a great importance to the visual arts – as if paintings of the temple explained neophytes the essence of the Christian religion and morality, expounded the events of the Old and New Testament.
+Mosaics and frescoes played an extremely important role: they were like a “Bible for the illiterate.”
+After all, Kievan Rus had just been baptized, and the Church paid great importance to the visual arts – as if paintings of the temple explained neophytes the essence of the Christian religion and morality, expounded the events of the Old and New Testament.
 This role of the church fine art again became important in our days.

 The system mosaic and fresco painting of St. Sophia Cathedral was intended to reflect in the images of art the idea of the defense of the Orthodox Kievan Rus by the Christ and the Virgin.
 They, together with the apostles, evangelists, saints and martyrs are in eternal union with the Church of Christ on the Earth.